MCP Server Setup

 Prerequisites

-node --versionshould show v20 or higher - Albumi account — sign up if you don’t have one
+node --versionto check. - Albumi account — sign up if you don’t have one

-- An MCP-compatible AI agent — Claude Code, Cursor, or any MCP client
+- An MCP-compatible AI agent — Claude Code, Cursor, Claude Desktop, or any MCP client

 claude mcp listYou should see albumi with 4 tools available.